Pull to refresh

 Rule Changes

-For the first time in history, the world has an independent scientific body dedicated to artificial intelligence.
-On February 13, 2026, the United Nations General Assembly appointed 40 experts to a three-year panel charged with assessing AI's economic and social impacts—a vote that passed 117-2, with only the United States and Paraguay opposed.
-The vote marks the clearest split yet between American AI policy and the rest of the world, including traditional US allies in Europe and Asia.
+For the first time, the world has an independent scientific body dedicated to artificial intelligence.
+On February 13, 2026, the UN General Assembly voted 117-2 to create a three-year panel of 40 experts assessing AI's economic and social impacts.
+Only the United States and Paraguay opposed—splitting from traditional allies in Europe and Asia.

 The doomsday clock: Tracking humanity's self-inflicted risks